 Lesser used TLDs do not affect rankings or SEO

 Many people speculate that lesser used TLDs have less power than a .com domain extension but this is not true according to Google’s Matt Cutt.
 Matt Cutt’s explanation of how google will treat new TLDs says that Google will continue to rank the most relevant search results regardless of the domain extension.
 Therefore SEO on a website using any TLD will be equally effective.

-In conclusion, your domain extension is one of the most important choices you will make in regard to the future of your website.
-By following the tips and understanding the information given you should have a greater understanding on which type or types of extension your website can use, but more importantly, know which domain extension is perfect for your website and matches your specific needs.
+Your domain extension is one of the most important choices you will make in regard to the future of your website.
+By considering the information above you should be able to make a well-informed decision on which type or types of extension your website can use, but more importantly, know which domain extension is perfect for your website and matches your business needs.

 How can we help?

 If you have any further questions related to domain extensions, web-design or web-development get in touch with our team of experts.
 We know that when it comes to planning and creating the perfect website for your business it should never be a one-size-fits-all approach which is why all of our websites are bespoke and designed to meet the needs of your business and your customers.